 Charitable Choices: Leah Houston of MABELLEarts

 Under the visionary leadership of Leah Houston, the Executive Director, this non-profit has transformed not only public spaces but also countless lives.
-Leah, a pioneer in the field of community arts, grew up on Mabelle Avenue and has played a pivotal role in evolving the neglected Mabelle Avenue Parkette into the flourishing MABELLEpark—a cornerstone of the community.
+Leah, a pioneer in the field of community arts, has been working on Mabelle Avenue for more than 15 years and has played a pivotal role in evolving the neglected Mabelle Avenue Parkette into the flourishing MABELLEpark—a cornerstone of the community.
 Offering free arts programming, cultural celebrations like the groundbreaking “Iftar Nights,” and economic opportunities through initiatives like the MABELLEmarket, MABELLEarts is a testimony to the transformative power of art and communal effort.
 The organization has consistently tackled issues of urban disconnection and fostered a dynamic platform for neighbours to become friends, creating a web of support and caring which is more crucial than ever in the bustling metropolis.

 MABELLEarts